TTcoinDeveloper/shares-ui/README.md

 ## Prerequisites

-BitShares GUI depends on Node.js.
+Graphene GUI depends on Node.js.

 On Ubuntu you can install Node.js via the following command:
 ```
 sudo apt-get install git nodejs-legacy npm
 ```

-In order to use the GUI you will need to have a functioning witness node from the BitShares running with a websocket endpoint at localhost:8090.
+In order to use the GUI you will need to have a functioning witness node from the Graphene toolkit running with a websocket endpoint at localhost:8090.
 Instructions for this can be found here: https://github.com/cryptonomex/graphene

 While waiting for the public testnet you may want to run a local chain, to do so add the following to your config.ini in ./witness_node_data_dir :